 One would hope that even challenging situations might work to further the critical engagement so necessary for the overall academic project, as well as future teaching and learning relationships within the tutorial group.
 How might we facilitate a mutually respectful environment for tutorial interactions, even if these become challenging at times?

-How could you as a tutor help to bring to a close unhelpful, naïve and/or discriminatory comments which are causing dialogue to shut down and learning to cease?
+How could you as a tutor help to discourage unhelpful, naïve and/or discriminatory comments which are hindering dialogue and learning?
+Reflection question?

-Reflection